langholz/RepData_PeerAssessment1/PA1_template.md

 **There are 2304 missing values in the data set.**

-2. We use the average of the interval to fill in the missing values
+2. We use the average of the interval to fill in the missing values as the strategy for filling in all of the missing values in the dataset

 ```r
 completedData <- data